theideapeople/Issue_writing/readme.md

 An important step in helping the support staff fix your issue is being able to repeat the steps you took that caused the problem.
 It is okay if you don't remember every step in perfect deftail.
 It is important to let the support staff you do recall so they can best help you.

-## What did you expect and what did you get
+## What Did You Expect and What Did You Get

 Clearly explaining the results that you were expecting from using the software and what you actually got will also help identify the issue.